Surveys, Studies, Investigations and Special Purpose Grants within the Office of Research and Development

 Award Procedure

-For competitive awards, EPA will review and evaluate applications, proposals, and/or submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
+For competitive awards, EPA will review and evaluate applications submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
 Competitions will be conducted in accordance with EPA policies/regulations for competing assistance agreements.
-Customarily, applicants are notified about award decisions within six months of the solicitation deadline.
-After being recommended for award, applicants will be required to submit additional certifications and an electronic version of the revised project abstract, and may be requested to provide responses to comments or suggestions offered by the peer reviewers, a revised budget, past performance documentation, and/or make appropriate revisions.
+For non-competitive awards made under this assistance listing, EPA will conduct an administrative evaluation to determine the adequacy of the application in relation to grant regulations and to technical and program evaluation to determine the merit and relevance of the project.
+The Agency will then advise the applicant if funding is being considered.
+A final work plan will then be negotiated with the applicant.
+Customarily, applicants are notified about award decisions within six months of the receipt of the application.
+After being recommended for award, applicants will be required to submit additional certifications and an electronic version of the revised project abstract, and may be requested to provide responses to comments or suggestions offered by reviewers, a revised budget, and/or make appropriate revisions.
 EPA Project Officers will contact Principal Investigators to obtain these materials.
 The official notification of an award will be made by the Agency's Grants and Interagency Agreements Management Division.
 Before or after award, certain applicants will be expected to provide additional quality assurance documentation.

 Deadlines